Arkady Babchenko: Ukraine

 In December 2016 Babchenko wrote on Facebook that he had "no sympathy, no pity" for members of the Alexandrov Ensemble choir and pro-government journalists who died in the 2016 Tu-154 plane crash near Sochi en route to Syria.
-Speaking to Radio Free Europe/Radio Libertys Russian Service, Babchenko said that "we must be in one line; we must express sadness; we must appear sad -- and anyone who doesn't must be destroyed."
+Speaking to Radio Free Europe/Radio Liberty's Russian Service, Babchenko said that "we must be in one line; we must express sadness; we must appear sad – and anyone who doesn't must be destroyed."
 In a piece published by The Guardian on 24 February 2017, Babchenko claimed that in this Facebook post: "I did not call for anything or insult anyone.
 I just reminded my readers that Russia was indiscriminately bombing Aleppo, without recognising that dozens of children were dying in those bombs, their photographs making their way around the world."
 In the backlash, his home address was revealed to the public, he then received personal threats and some people called for him to be stripped of his Russian citizenship.
 Babchenko and his family fled Russia in February 2017, moving first to Prague.
 He subsequently moved to Kyiv with his family and started working as a presenter for the Kyiv-based Crimean TV channel ATR.
 In April 2019 he said that he was permanently banned from Facebook.

 Staged death

 International media reported on 29 May 2018 that Babchenko was assassinated as he returned to his apartment in Kyiv.
-In a press statement, the Kyiv Police stated that Babchenko possibly could have been killed as a reprisal for his work as a journalist.
+In a press statement, the Kyiv Police stated that Babchenko could have been killed as a reprisal for his work as a journalist.
 Prime Minister of Ukraine Volodymyr Groysman claimed Russia was responsible for the assassination.
 The head of Russia's Federal Security Service, Alexander Bortnikov, denied the involvement of Russia.

 The next day, Babchenko appeared alive and well on live Ukrainian television at a press conference held by the Security Service of Ukraine (SBU).
 Babchenko had collaborated with the SBU for a month, conducting a secret operation.
 According to the SBU, the murder had been staged to expose Russian agents.
-Previously in Kyiv, vocal critics of Vladimir Putin, journalist Pavel Sheremet and politician Denis Voronenkov, had been assassinated in 2016.Russian journalist and Kremlin critic Arkady Babchenko shot dead in Kiev, The Guardian (29 May 2018) Babchenko's wife said she knew her husband's death would be staged.
-The SBU also said it had detained a Ukrainian suspect (allegedly recruited by a Russian intelligence official), and an accomplice, who was engaged in preparations for the contract killing of Babchenko.Organizer of Babchenko 'murder' detained in Kyiv, Interfax-Ukraine (30 May 2018) The alleged assassin was reported to be helping the SBU with its investigation.
+Previously in Kyiv, vocal critics of Vladimir Putin, journalist Pavel Sheremet and politician Denis Voronenkov, had been assassinated in 2016.
+Babchenko's wife said she knew her husband's death would be staged.
+The SBU also said it had detained a Ukrainian suspect (allegedly recruited by a Russian intelligence official), and an accomplice, who was engaged in preparations for the contract killing of Babchenko.
+The alleged assassin was reported to be helping the SBU with its investigation.
 According to SBU head Vasyl Hrytsak, those who had wanted to assassinate Babchenko had been planning to kill 30 people in Ukraine.
 The SBU claimed to have discovered this plot when one of the men approached to kill Babchenko revealed the plot to the security services.
 Allegedly several people, including Ukrainian war veterans, had been offered for the contract killing.